kobolabs/epub-spec/README.md

 Kobo is currently working to add built-in fonts to the eInk and Android-reading platforms and render glyphs from all scripts correctly.
 The Desktop, iOS and Windows 8 platforms already contain built-in fonts that will render glyphs from all scripts.

+Kobo has support for right-to-left language formatting in the following areas:
+* Kobo supports the OPF spine-level [page-progression-direction](http://www.idpf.org/epub/30/spec/epub30-publications.html#attrdef-spine-page-progression-direction) attribute for right-to-left page flow.
+* Kobo supports the writing-mode CSS3 property and associated elements for vertical text layouts (LTR or RTL)
+* Kobo supports the HTML5 dir attribute
+* Kobo supports ruby text*

+*This support excludes the Windows 8 platform.

 ### Footnotes/Endnotes Are Fully Supported Across Kobo Platforms

 Users of the eInk and iOS platforms (starting with version 7.3) see a pop-up text box containing a footnote or endnote’s text.
 They can also navigate to the HTML section with the content.
 All other platforms simply link the user to the HTML section with the reference text.